What if? Emulative Simulation with World Models for Situated Reasoning: Limitations and Future Work

-\textbf{Toward Unified Video-and-Text Modeling.} WanderDream’s emulative simulation takes the current egocentric view, a target-situation description, and a question as input, and outputs an imagined video and a corresponding answer.
+\textbf{Toward Unified Video-and-Text Modeling.} WanderDream's emulative simulation takes the current egocentric view, a target-situation description, and a question as input, and outputs an imagined video and a corresponding answer.
 Existing end-to-end models~\cite{xie2025showo, xie2025showo2, wang2024emu3} typically use a unified decoder to generate either video or text, but not both.
 We therefore adopt a GPT-style tool-calling pipeline~\cite{openai_function_calling_guide} and provide all pipeline and evaluation prompts in the supplementary material.
-We introduce emulative simulation through the WanderDream dataset and encourage future work toward unified end-to-end solutions.
+We encourage future work toward unified end-to-end solutions.